pages-themes/minimal/pages/projects/menieres.md

 * conduct network-based analysis, interpretation and generation of novel hyphotheses;
 * define endophenotypes according to specific mechanisms of the disease.

 The starting point of the MDmap is the autoimmune MDmap module based on the gene expression datasets obtained from PBMC from patients with MD.
-An initial version is available at [https://mdmap.lcsb.uni.lu/minerva/](https://mdmap.lcsb.uni.lu/minerva/).
+The initial version is available at [https://mdmap.lcsb.uni.lu/minerva/](https://mdmap.lcsb.uni.lu/minerva/).

 The MDmap is being developed in close collaboration with the LCSB Parkinson's Disease Map team.
 The MINERVA platform is employed for online visualisation and exploration.